-Rio Lounge caught up with LaToya Patel from Sundar Weddings – a London based event planning company who specialise in Asian weddings.
+Rio Lounge specialise in providing furniture hire for Asian weddings and we caught up with LaToya Patel from Sundar Weddings – a London based event planning company who specialise in Asian weddings.

 What’s it like working in the Asian events industry?